 Getting the Soil Ready

-Allow us to advise you on the most effective ways to amend your soil, including the use of composting and other soil improvement techniques together with inorganic and organic fertilizers.
+Allow us to advice you on the most effective ways to amend your soil, including the use of composting and other soil improvement techniques together with inorganic and organic fertilizers.
 You will discover how to read NPK formulas on fertilizer packages to determine the proper mix for your soil, as well as the three primary nutrients are nitrogen, phosphorous, and potassium, or N, P, and K that are present in the majority of chemical fertilizers.

 Five easy steps to get the soil ready

-1. Make sure your plant is in the proper spot before clearing a space for planting; refer to the plant tag for information on the mature size and requirements for sun or shade.
-Choose an alternative location if there are possible issues.
-Consider the following inquiries for yourself:
+- Make sure your plant is in the proper spot before clearing a space for planting; refer to the plant tag for information on the mature size and requirements for sun or shade.
+Choose an alternative location if there are possible issues .When the ground is bare, work the soil to help it become more open and aerate.
+Examine the state of the soil to determine how much preparation is required before planting.

-2. The texture, structure, and pH of the soil describe it.
+- The texture, structure, and pH of the soil describe it.
 See the advice on understanding soil, or visit your neighborhood hardware or garden center with a sample of your soil.

-3. Most soil types can be enhanced by mixing well-rotted compost and manure into the soil, either homemade or in bags purchased from hardware and garden centers.
+- Most soil types can be enhanced by mixing well-rotted compost and manure into the soil, either homemade or in bags purchased from hardware and garden centers.

-4. Consider any organic Liquid Compost, which requires no digging.
+- Consider any organic Liquid Compost, which requires no digging.
 Worms, germs, bacteria, and fungi abound in our garden soil.

-5. These organisms make nutrients available to plant and bind soil particles together to increase structure, leaving it loose and fluffy, making it an excellent environment for your plant to thrive.
+- These organisms make nutrients available to plant and bind soil particles together to increase structure, leaving it loose and fluffy, making it an excellent environment for your plant to thrive.

 Which Type of Soil Do You Own